Home - Bookapy Book Preview

 "What happened?"

 "We don't know," I replied.
-"She had a bout of ventricular fibrillation.
+"She had a bout of ventricular fibrillation, which is a type of irregular heartbeat.
 They're running tests on her.
 Father Nicholas is here and anointed her."

 "No."